Alberta Export Expansion Program (AEEP) open

 or a not-for-profit organization.

-Canada-Alberta Productivity Grant (CAPG) applications will open fall 2025
+Canada-Alberta Productivity Grant (CAPG) open

 Eligible employers can get government funding to help employees and unemployed Albertans access training opportunities (CAPG has replaced the Canada-Alberta Job Grant).